microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

             - `Completion`, `Embedding`, `Planner`: The models you will use.
                 > IMPORTANT: For OpenAI, use a '.' in `gpt-3.5-turbo`.
 For Azure OpenAI, omit the '.' (e.g. `gpt-35-turbo`).

-    -  Run the backend locally:
+    -  Run the backend:

         ```bash
         dotnet build && dotnet run
         ```

-3. Configure and run Chat Copilot frontend locally
+3. Run Chat Copilot frontend locally.
+This step configures and runs the sample's frontend application.

     - Open a terminal and create an `.env` file from the template: